 Radebaugh -- Short Biography -- 2018

 “As a child in Maine, I spent rainy, summer afternoons in the barn with oil paints, occupying myself for hours.
 In my early teens, I created large oil abstracts on my bedroom walls and ceiling and the walls of my uncle’s bathroom.
 Entering the College of Wooster as a pre-med student, I preferred studying photography and jewelry making.
 I designed and crafted sculptural art furniture for ten years and received a BFA in printmaking from the University of New Mexico.
 Whichever medium I practiced or studied, I always returned to painting.
-Oil paint has been my primary medium for the last 30 years, and the smell of it still brings back memories of rainy afternoons in North Sebago, Maine.”
+Oil paint has been my primary medium for over 30 years, and the smell of it still brings back memories of rainy afternoons in North Sebago, Maine.”

 Born in Boston and raised in Maine and New York, Alan Paine Radebaugh left New England in 1972.
 He lived and worked throughout the western United States for five years.
 He restored a Victorian house in Colorado, designed and constructed interiors of two Oregon pubs, built an architectural model for the Natural History Museum in New Mexico, and sculpted clay miniatures for Archeological Museum of Andros, Greece.
 He had studios in Santa Barbara, California; Portland, Oregon; and Pueblo, Colorado before settling in New Mexico.
 He designed and built two of his studios, including the one in which he currently works in Albuquerque.

 Although Radebaugh has studied photography, drawing, and printmaking, he is a self-taught painter who works primarily in oil.
 He has been a working artist his entire career, over 45 years.
 His primary studio has been in New Mexico since 1979.
 He returns each year to work in Maine and has several times spent two to six weeks drawing and painting in Canada.